Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1(Introduction).md

 ### Individual Malicious Hacker: A single hacker who works completely alone.
 This is the most common type of threat actor you will face.
 ### Malicious Hacking Group: A team of attackers instead of a single hacker.
 They work together to pool their resources and achieve a specific, shared goal.
+### Insider Threat: A threat that comes from inside the company.
+This refers to an employee, contractor, or partner who misuses their legitimate access to harm the organization.
+### APT Hacker (Advanced Persistent Threat): The most dangerous threat actors in the world.
+These are highly skilled hacking groups directly supported and funded by specific countries (nation-states).

+# Types Of Hacker :